Casseroles Have Double Duty

 Serving Suggestions: Some brown rice, steamed broccoli and a big green salad.

-After the casserole has totally cooled, carefully place your casserole in a zipper-topped plastic freezer bag and remove all air before sealing.
+After the casserole has totally cooled, carefully place your it in a zipper-topped plastic freezer bag and remove all air before sealing.
 Huge 1 1/2 to 2 gallon bags are perfect for this.
 Here's an important note about freezer bags.
 This will aid in the casserole tasting fresh.
 Those bags are designed to take the cold and regular bags are more permeable and will not keep your food as fresh.

 Next, mark the bag with what you made (Cathy's Cheesy Casserole, for example) and the date.
 Add the heating instruction, such as preheat oven to 350 degrees and cook for 35 minutes or until hot and bubbling, etc. Use a Sharpie pen for this task.
 It's the only pen that will hold up to the freezer without running.
 To keep your Sharpie from running off with the nearest child, hide your Sharpie in the freezer bag box or you'll never see it again.
 Remember that this hiding place you will take to your grave.
 Tell no one.